 Organisations for people with a specific health condition or illness also offer support for carers.
 For example:

 You could also ask your GP about health checks and screening programmes.
-You’re able to get a free flu jab if you receive Carer’s Allowance or if you’re the main carer for an older or disabled person who may be at risk if you fall ill.
+You can get a free flu jab if you receive Carer’s Allowance or if you’re the main carer for an older or disabled person who may be at risk if you fall ill.

 The challenges of caring could make you more vulnerable to stress and mental health problems.
 See our guide Dealing with depression for advice on how to cope if you’re feeling low.
 If you’d like to talk to someone about what’s troubling you, call Samaritans.
 You could also contact the Mind information line to find out about support in your area.
 If your low mood continues, speak to your GP.